jmpinit/earthquake-converter/README.md

 [ResinOS](https://resinos.io/) offers a stripped down operating system which starts up quickly, restarts the app when it fails, and is more robust to filesystem corruption.

-1. Download [ResinOS](https://resinos.io/#downloads) for Raspberry Pi 1.
+1. Download [ResinOS](https://resinos.io/#downloads) for Raspberry Pi 1
-2. Extract and install ResinOS image on micro SD card.
+2. Extract and install ResinOS image on micro SD card
-3. Connect Raspberry Pi to network and power.
+3. Connect Raspberry Pi to network and power
-4. Install the [resin device toolbox](https://github.com/resin-os/resin-device-toolbox) (`npm install -g resin-device-toolbox`).
+4. Install the [resin device toolbox](https://github.com/resin-os/resin-device-toolbox) (`npm install -g resin-device-toolbox`)
-5. Run `rdt push` in the root of this repo and select your Raspberry Pi when prompted.
+5. Run `rdt push` in the root of this repo and select your Raspberry Pi when prompted

 **On Top of Raspbian:**

-1. Clone the repo
+1. Clone the repo (`git clone https://github.com/jmptable/earthquake-converter`)
+2. `cd earthquake-converter`
-2. `npm install`
+3. `npm install`
-3. `npm start`
+4. `npm start`

 ## Serial Protocol